Price cap for energy

 Some people will benefit from the price cap more than others.

-If you have an average energy consumption, your total energy bill will expectedly be a maximum of 294 euro per month in 2023.
+If you have an energy consumption that matches the price cap 1-on-1, then your total energy bill will expectedly be a maximum of 250 euro per month in 2023.

 This is how your energy bill will be built up: